 We will once again use the payoff function properties which we discussed in part 6.
 Remember that P/L at expiration as a function of underlying price:

-- Is always linear (no curves at expiration).
+- is always linear (no curves at expiration) and

 Knowing these helped us find maximum profit and maximum loss in part 6 and it will now help us find the break-even points.